Loyalton, California

-Loyalton is a city in Sierra County, California, United States.
+Loyalton is the only incorporated city in Sierra County, California, United States.
 At the 2020 census, the population was 740, reflecting a decline of 29 from the 769 counted in 2010.
 The ZIP code for the community is 96118.
 The town is near the north extent of State Route 49, which ends at State Route 70 in Vinton.
 According to Rand-McNally, it is a fifty-mile drive on State Route 49 to the county seat, Downieville.
 Many of the population are ranchers, loggers, former loggers, or suburbanites who have relocated from the San Francisco Bay Area, Sacramento, and growing Reno–Tahoe area.

+History

+Loyalton began as a settlement named "Smith's Neck".
+The name was changed to Loyalton with the onset of the Civil War, expressing the popular sentiment in the area favoring the Union.

+The first settlers to the area were largely Swiss and Italian immigrants who established farms in the Sierra Valley starting in the late 1850s.
+Sawmills were also established to process timber from the nearby mountains.
+The production of timber and farms goods found a market among the miners in both California and Nevada.
+By 1901, the Boca & Loyalton Railroad arrived.
+The "City of Loyalton" was incorporated that same year.

 Geography

 Loyalton is located at 39°40′36″N 120°14′35″W (39.676558, -120.243157).
 Elevation above mean sea level for the area was listed as roughly 4930 ft.
 The city is located along California State Route 49, the Gold Country Highway.

 According to the United States Census Bureau, the city has a total area of 0.92 km2, all land.